 OER + ScholComm

-Josh Bolick (0000-0002-7379-0432) is the Scholarly Communication Librarian at the University of Kansas Libraries’ David Shulenburger Office of Scholarly Communication & Copyright.
-In addition to supporting traditional scholarly communication programs at KU, he leads KU Libraries’ OER initiatives, including the management of a $100K grant program.
+Josh Bolick (0000-0002-7379-0432) is the Head of the University of Kansas Libraries’ Shulenburger Office of Scholarly Communication & Copyright.
+He leads traditional scholarly communication programs as well as KU Libraries’ OER initiatives, including the management of a $100K+ grant program.
 He also chairs a university-level Textbook Working Group, which is charged with advancing OER and other textbook affordability initiatives to increase access and student success.
-Josh is a presenter for the Open Textbook Network (OTN), an OER Research Fellow with the Open Education Group, and co-PI on the IMLS Planning Grant supporting this project, the creation of OER for training LIS students on scholarly communication topics, including open education.
+Josh was a presenter for the Open Education Network (OEN), and OER Research Fellow with the Open Education Group.
+He is also a co-PI on the two IMLS grants supporting this project, the creation of OER for training LIS students on scholarly communication topics.
 Josh holds a bachelor’s degree from the University of North Carolina Wilmington and a masters in library and information studies from Florida State University.
 Twitter: @joshbolick

-Maria Bonn is an Associate Professor at the School of Information Sciences at the University of Illinois Urbana Champaign.
+Maria Bonn is the MS/LIS Program Director and Associate Professor at the School of Information Sciences at the University of Illinois Urbana Champaign.
 She teaches courses on academic librarianship and the role of libraries in scholarly communication and publishing.
 Her research focuses on understanding the needs of scholars in a contemporary publishing environment and on the experience of collaboration in the humanities.
 Prior to her faculty appointment, Bonn served as the associate university librarian for publishing at the University of Michigan Library, with responsibility for publishing and scholarly communications initiatives, including Michigan Publishing.
 Bonn has also been an assistant professor of English at institutions both in the United States and abroad.
 She received a bachelor’s degree from the University of Rochester, master’s and doctoral degrees in American literature from the University At Buffalo, and a master’s in information and library science from the University of Michigan.
 Twitter: @msbonn